gkumarTW/liftSimulator/README.md

 2. Handling a Request

-  Method: handleRequest(LiftRequest request)
+  Method: handleRequest(utility.LiftRequest request)

   Flow:
     Updates pickUpRequests for the pickup floor.
-    Creates a DropOffRequest in pendingDropOffRequests (associated with the pickup floor).
+    Creates a utility.DropOffRequest in pendingDropOffRequests (associated with the pickup floor).
     At this stage, the request is queued for lift processing.

 3. Lift Thread Loop